 How Much Disk Space Do I Need?

 Now the disk space you have is directly dependent upon the tasks of the computer.
 So, based on the requirement of disk space and HDD space we need, we classify our hard drive space into various categories, light, medium, and heavy usage disk.
+You can then use the EaseUS Partition Master and divide your hard disk into further partitions for ease of use.

 Light Usage Disk